Merethin/Everblaze/docs/discord.md

 `<point_endos>` should be the number of endorsements you are expecting to have on the point nation.
 This is used both to find targets and to know when all participants have endorsed the point and a target can be posted.

-`<switch_time>` should be the minimum time, in seconds, that you want to have between the target being chosen and the trigger updating.
+`<switch_time>` should be the minimum time, in seconds, that you want to have between the last person endorsing the point and the target being posted.

-`<ideal_delay>` should be the optimal trigger time in seconds.
+`<min_delay>` should be the minimum/optimal trigger time in seconds.

-`<early_tolerance>`: if Everblaze can't find a trigger `ideal_delay` seconds before a target, how much earlier can it go?
-That is, if your ideal delay is 6 seconds, and your early tolerance is 1 second, Everblaze will try to find 6-second triggers but may give you 7-second triggers if it can't find one.

-`<late_tolerance>`: if Everblaze can't find a trigger `ideal_delay` seconds before a target, how much later can it go?
-That is, if your ideal delay is 6 seconds, and your late tolerance is 1 second, Everblaze will try to find 6-second triggers but may give you 5-second triggers if it can't find one.

 Commands (messages sent during a session):